ntrezowan/the-plain/_posts/2017-05-26-random-sharepoint-2016-troubleshooting.md

 ---

 #### ULS log are not writing in Diagonstic folder”
-This can happen when we start sharing the logs folder with other users.
+This can happen when we start sharing the log folder with other users.
 To solve issue, do the following;
 1. Go to `Services` and find which user is running `SharePoint Tracking Service`;
 2. Go to `Computer Management > Local Users and Groups > Group > Performance Log Users`.
 Add `SharePoint Tracking Service account` (Default is `Local Service`) to `Performance Log Users` group
 3. Check the log folder and if it still does not start writing in the folder, then restart `SharePoint Tracking Service` from `Services`